jimmychung28/pathfinding-visualizer/README.md

    - **DFS Algorithm** - Finds a path (not necessarily shortest), depth-first exploration
    - **Greedy Best-First** - Fast but not optimal, heads directly toward goal
 3. Watch as the algorithm explores nodes (blue) and then highlights the path found (yellow)
+4. View performance metrics table to compare algorithm efficiency and optimality
+5. Use "Clear Metrics" to reset the comparison data

 ## Getting Started